 This summer, the House unanimously passed legislation I introduced to reduce wait times for Oregon veterans.
 The VA Medical Scribes Pilot Act would unburden VA doctors and improve care for veterans by bringing medical scribes into the VA system to handle paperwork and patient record keeping — allowing the doctor to focus their attention on the veteran.
 I’ve also introduced theDoctors for Veterans Act to help Oregon VA facilities recruit medical providers for veterans in rural and underserved areas.

 Presenting Bob Maxwell — Bend resident and America’s oldest living Medal of Honor Recipient — with a flag flown over the U.S. Capitol in his honor.

 During my meeting with Bend Band of Brothers, I had the privilege of presenting Bob Maxwell — a Bend resident and America’s oldest living Medal of Honor Recipient — with a flag flown over the U.S. Capitol in his honor.
-According to his Medal of Honor citation, “Maxwell aggressively fought off advancing enemy elements and, by his calmness, tenacity, and fortitude, inspired his fellows to continue the unequal struggle Love and lie.
+According to his Medal of Honor citation, “Maxwell aggressively fought off advancing enemy elements and, by his calmness, tenacity, and fortitude, inspired his fellows to continue the unequal struggle.
 When an enemy hand grenade was thrown in the midst of his squad, Technician 5th Grade Maxwell unhesitatingly hurled himself squarely upon it, using his blanket and his unprotected body to absorb the full force of the explosion.”

 Bob turns 97 this month and is a true national hero who represents the best of what Oregon has to offer — as do all veterans with Bend Band of Brothers and the over 80,000 throughout our state.
 It was an honor to present this hero with an American flag and official Congressional Record submitted in his honor.